IARU-R1-C5/beacons/CoordinationGuidelines.md

 ## Is the coordinated status permanent?

-No the beacon can loose it coordinated status if it will not be reported on the dx cluster for 3 years.
+No the beacon can loose it coordinated status if it will not be reported on the dx cluster (or other available semi-centralised source of beacon status) for 3 years.